Azure/azure-cosmosdb-bulkexecutor-dotnet-getting-started/README.md

 ### Performance of bulk update sample

-When the given sample application is run on a standard DS16 v3 Azure VM in East US against a Cosmos DB collection in East US with **1 million RU/s** allocated througput - with *NumberOfDocumentsToUpdate* set to **25 million** and *NumberOfBatches* set to **25** (in *App.config*) and default parameters for the bulk update API (as well as bulk import API), we observe the following performance for bulk update:
+When the given sample application is run on a standard DS16 v3 Azure VM in East US against a Cosmos DB collection in East US with **1 million RU/s** allocated throughput - with *NumberOfDocumentsToUpdate* set to **25 million** and *NumberOfBatches* set to **25** (in *App.config*) and default parameters for the bulk update API (as well as bulk import API), we observe the following performance for bulk update:
 ```csharp
 Updated 25000000 docs @ 52778 update/s, 481734 RU/s in 473.6824773 sec
 ```